gdsec-test/dcu-bots/README.md

 sso_url = https://sso.dev-godaddy.com
 ```
 Three environments need to be defined in the above settings file.
 NOTE: all three environments have the same keys defined.
 Only the values will change based on the environment.

+## Database Backups
+Since DCU is responsible for backing up their own Mongo databases, we have backup scripts on the `bots-box` VM, which is also where the actual backed up files are located

+There is one backup script responsible for backing up all databases, which is located at `/home/dcu-bots/db_backup/db_backup.sh`

+### Kelvin Backups
+The `/home/dcu-bots/db_backups/kelvin_backup_bot.ini` file contains the settings required to backup the Kelvin specific collections

+The crontab for this backup is: `59  23  *  *  *     /home/dcu-bots/db_backup/db_backup.sh kelvin`

+The backup files will be written to the `/home/db_backups/kelvin/` directory

+### Phishstory Backups
+The `/home/dcu-bots/db_backups/phishstory_backup_bot.ini` file contains the settings required to backup the PhishStory specific collections

+The crontab for this backup is: `59  21  *  *  *     /home/dcu-bots/db_backup/db_backup.sh phishstory`

+The backup files will be written to the `/home/db_backups/phishstory/` directory